twhiteaker/CFGeom/README.md

 ```

 Below is sample CDL demonstrating how polygons can be encoded in NetCDF-3 using a contiguous ragged array-like encoding.
 There are three details to note in the example below.
-- The newly introduced `bounds` attributes on the lat and lon coordinates both pointing to the `sf` variable.
+- The newly introduced `bounds` attributes on the lat and lon coordinates both pointing to the `geometry_container` variable.
-- The `sf` variable that contains only attributes describing the system of variables that make up the geometry collection.
+- The `geometry_container` variable that contains only attributes describing the system of variables that make up the geometry collection.
 - The cf_role `geometry_x_node` and `geometry_y_node`.

 Using the existing NetCDF-CF convention for auxiliary coordinate variables along with this new type of bounds, we can attach geometries for each so-called `instance` in a DSG dataset.
 Note that this system can also be identified via the `cf_role`s `geometry_x_node` and `geometry_y_node`.
 Note that the example below also includes a mechanism to handle multipolygon features that contain holes.